w3c/wai-tutorials/source/menus/structure.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** At the time of writing, some browsers don’t properly add the implicit WAI-ARIA `navigation` role to the `<nav>` element.
-In those instances add the `role` attribute: `<nav role="navigation">…</nav>`.
-For more information on roles and regions, see the [Page Structure Tutorial](/page-structure/index.html).
+**Note:** Currently some browsers don’t support the HTML5 `<nav>` element so that it is necessary to add the WAI-ARIA `navigation` role to the `<nav>` element: `<nav role="navigation">…</nav>`. @@@ reduce this text and link to page structures, where this is more elaborated? @@@

-Role and other ARIA attributes won’t validate in HTML4.
-If valid HTML4 needs to be provided, the ARIA attributes can be added to the HTML dynamically using JavaScript.
-If that is also no possibility, [provide a heading](#using-a-hidden-heading) to enable users to find the menu easily.

 {::nomarkdown}
 <%= notes_end %>
 {:/nomarkdown}

-## Labeling navigations
+## Labeling menus
 {:.newap}

-To make it easier to find menus, they should be labeled according to their individual function.
-This helps to distinguish between multiple navigational menus on a page.
-Such labels can be invisible to users that experience the website visually and can also be used by assistive technology to enable jumping directly to `navigation` landmarks or headings.
+Label menus according to their individual function to make them easier to find and understand.
+This helps to distinguish between multiple menus on a web page.

-### Using a (hidden) heading
+### Using headings
 {:.ap}

-Users that use headings to find relevant sections on web pages, for example screen reader users, can discover the menu easily if a heading is provided.
+Headings identify the menu and define its relative order among other headings on the web page.
+For example, this supports keyboard and voice command users who navigate websites through headings.
+If necessary, these headings could be hidden visually, though this impacts visual keyboard users.

 {::nomarkdown}
 <%= code_start('','HTML') %>